dstackai/dstack/docs/docs/index.md

 [//]: # (    )
 [//]: # (    Each folder may have one default configuration file named `.dstack.yml`.)

-For more details on the syntax of configuration file, refer to the [`.dstack.yml` Reference](../docs/reference/dstack.yml/index.md).
+For more details on the file syntax, refer to [`.dstack.yml`](../docs/reference/dstack.yml/index.md).

 ## Run the configuration